Step-by-Step Redis Cluster Slot Migration Guide

 For high-throughput services, configure redis-py with retry_on_timeout=True and socket_timeout=2.0 to prevent thread pool starvation during gossip propagation delays.
 Refer to the official redis-py documentation for cluster client initialization best practices.

-CI/CD Gating & Pipeline Automation
+CI/CD Gating and Pipeline Automation

 Automate migration safety checks to prevent topology corruption during automated deployments.
-The following GitHub Actions pattern demonstrates pre-flight validation, dry-run execution, and rollback gating.

 jobs: